-|Tzimon Barto is committed to combining poetry and music, both as a pianist and in his writings; this is also apparent in his musical interpretations.
-He takes an exceedingly personal and unconventional approach, captivating audiences with his zeal, exquisite sense of tonal colour and subtle nuances.
-A colourful, surpassingly varied range of expressive elements from feather-light melodic lines to expressive chord series characterize his playing.|
+|The connection between poetry and music is for Tzimon Barto of utmost importance and meaning, both as a pianist and in his writings.
+This is also apparent in his musical interpretations: he takes an exceedingly personal and unconventional approach, captivating audiences with his zeal, exquisite sense of tonal color, subtle nuances and a superb technique.
+A colorful, surpassingly varied range of expressive elements from feather-light melodic lines to expressive chord series characterize his performance.|

-If you wish to revise this biography, please contact Mark Stephan Buhl Artists Management (email@example.com).
+If you wish to revise, or receive a full and updated biography, please contact Mark Stephan Buhl Artists Management (email@example.com).
 Please use material of the current season only.